-Hinges- two for each opening window, two for the pop door, two for the nest box roof, and two strap type hinges for the people door.
+Hinges- two for each opening window, two for the pop door, and two strap type hinges for the people door.

 Lets get started, by cutting the OSB into a panel that is 47 1/4”X 45 5/8”.
 Then cut some 2x2’s down to size, you’ll need 2 at 45 5/8, and three at 44 7/16”.
 The two longer ones go along the sides with the same dimension, and the three smaller ones go between at the end of the panel and in the middle.
 Secure them with some screws through the OSB, and through the longer 2x2’s into the ends of the shorter ones.
 You may have to pre-drill those to keep from splitting the ends of the 2x2’s.